Mergenie/tools-and-services/Orchestration.md

 ## Tools

-Although there are many container orchestration tools available, although Kubernetes is the defacto standard, Docker swarm also should be considered.
+There are mulitple container orchestration tools available, although Kubernetes is the defacto standard, Docker swarm also should be considered.